-A quick search for local fitness clubs, yoga studios, art classes, music lessons, gymnastics classes, sports leagues, dog parks, volunteering opportunities, wine tasting, libraries and museums, community centers, and so much more will show you where you can take part in your favorite after-work or after-school activities.
+A quick search for any activities will show you where you can take part in your favorite after-work or after-school activities.

 8. Take a scouting trip.

-There is no substitute for boots-on-the-ground exploration when checking out a new home area, so take the trip if you have the time and money to do so.
+There is no substitute for boots-on-the-ground exploration when checking out a new home area, so take a trip if you have the time and money to do so.

 Many employers will cover a portion of the expenses involved in such an endeavor, if for no other reason than you’ll be coming out to meet your new teammates.

-It’s easy to do a simple search to find and compare utilities like electric, water, internet, television, and other services once you know where you’ll be living.
-Lastly, if your move is out of state, be sure look at local government sites to understand how to change your car title/registration and driver’s license procedures.
-Many have a within-a-certain-timeframe requirement for you to change your plates and license over after changing your residency.
+Once you know where you’re living, it’ll be easier to find and compare utilities like electric, water, internet, television, and other services.
+As soon as you sign a lease, you can start doing your research.
+Lastly, if your move is out of state, be sure to look at local government sites to understand how to change your car title/registration and driver’s license.
+Many have a time limit for changing your plates and license after changing your residency.